-Chocolate, Chocolate, lots of chocolate!
+Chocolate, chocolate, lots of chocolate!
 That’s how I like my chocolate cookie.
-Real melted dark chocolate not just cocoa powder..
+Real melted dark chocolate, not just cocoa powder.
 There’s nothing wrong with using cocoa powder in baking.
-In fact, I had used them when making cakes, brownies , cupcakes and cookies too, the list could go on and on.
+In fact, I had used it when making cakes, brownies , cupcakes and cookies too, the list could go on and on.
+But there is nothing compares to using real pure melted chocolate when it comes to making this cookie.

 I could go on and on telling you how much I love this cookie but you will never know how good it is until you try.
 So what are you waiting for!
 Have this in your next baking to do lists and fill your kitchen with the smell of freshly bake chocolate cookie.
 You will not need any other chocolate cookie recipe once you tried this.Best Chocolate Fudge Cookie ever!♥♥♥